 The Board has recommended and is seeking stockholder approval for amendments to our Certificate of Incorporation that would remove provisions that require the affirmative vote of holders of at least 80% of the voting power of the Company's outstanding stock to approve certain amendments to our Certificate of Incorporation and Bylaws (the "supermajority vote requirement") described below, and replace this requirement with a majority vote requirement.
 Currently, Article FIFTH of our Certificate of Incorporation requires the affirmative vote of the holders of at least 80% of the voting power of the Company's outstanding stock entitled to vote thereon to amend, modify or repeal Article FIFTH or Article SIXTH of our Certificate of Incorporation.
-In addition, Article FIFTH (e) of our Certificate of Incorporation requires the affirmative vote of the Company's outstanding stock entitled to vote generally in the election of directors to amend, modify or repeal the Company's outstanding stock entitled to vote generally in the election of directors to amend, modify or repeal the Company's Bylaws or to adopt new bylaws.
+In addition, Article FIFTH (e) of our Certificate of Incorporation requires the affirmative vote of the holders of at least 80% of the voting power of the Company's outstanding stock entitled to vote generally in the election of directors to amend, modify or repeal the Company's Bylaws or to adopt new bylaws.